teach-afp/www/input/lecture5.md

 * Is `Parser2` as expressive as `Parser1`?
 In other words, can any parser you wrote of type `Parser1` be reformulated as a parser of type `Parser2`?

   Yes!
-We can write a function which transform a `Parser1` into a `Parser2`
+We can write a function which transforms a `Parser1` into a `Parser2`

   ```haskell cast2 :: Parser1 s a -> Parser2 s a ```